mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ## Authorization Server Processing Rules {#authorization-server-processing-rules}

 Authorization server processing is determined by the number of `resource` parameters included in the authorization request or token request, as defined in {{RFC8707}}.

-The rules in this section apply equally to access tokens issued using the authorization code grant and the refresh token grant and are mutually exclusive based on whether the client requested zero, exactly one, or more than one resource.
+The following rules describe how an authorization server evaluates requested resources and determines the effective resource or resources associated with an issued access token.

 When issuing an access token, any `resource` parameters included in the token request represent an additional restriction on the resources permitted by the underlying authorization grant.
 The authorization server MUST ensure that each requested resource in the token request is within the set of resources authorized by the grant, or otherwise acceptable under local policy consistent with {{RFC8707}}.
 If this condition is not met, the authorization server MUST return an `invalid_target` error and MUST NOT issue an access token.